 Emily Blunt, if she can be most credited as one thing particularly, might be credited as being blameless.
 Her version of Mary Poppins seems to work because Mary Poppins allows her to; the character herself seems to absolve the sequel of its failings in exchange for making a good time of it.
 Blunt attacks this character, as she must, with the confidence of someone who deserves her – a lullaby is a particularly touching scene, which could only have been enacted by someone faking Mary to make her.
 But she doesn’t have Andrews’ sly wit (remember the wilted daisies in Mary Poppins' hat, hilariously cheery against her prim demeanor?
 If they had put them on Blunt, no one would have gotten the joke).
 The new Mary seems much less reluctant to show off -- this time she’s trying to convince the goofy relative (here played superficially by Meryl Streep) to sing on the ceiling, rather than insisting that they stop this silliness at once and so on (it results in "Turning Turtle," one of the worst songs I've ever heard in a musical).
-And yet even if she's more reluctant to show, she still less effervescent when she goes about it (I recalled the reflection of Mary singing an impromptu opera cadenza in the original, which the real Mary called “cheeky,” when she’s strutting through a cabaret singing playfully about sex in Mary Poppins Returns).
+And yet even if she's more reluctant to show, she still less effervescent when she goes about it (I couldn't help thinking about the reflection of Mary singing an impromptu opera cadenza in the original, which she called “cheeky" to herself, when she’s strutting through a cabaret singing playfully about sex in Mary Poppins Returns).